RobinGunarathna/Crypto-streams-CSX/README.md

 1. I had to change the main page file name to index.html so it loads up correctly.
 2. In the Github repository.
 I navigated to the settings tab.
-3. From the source drop-down menu I selected the master branch
+3. From the source drop-down menu I selected the master branch.
+4. After I selected the master branch I waited a minute or two and got the deployed working link.
 ## Bugs

 Only bug I have is the one with the responsiveness that i explained in the "Testing" section of the readme.